Skip to main content

 Emissions

-Powering a vehicle with electricity causes no tailpipe emissions, but pollutants and greenhouse gases (GHGs) may be emitted by the power plants that produce the electricity.
+Powering a vehicle with electricity causes no tailpipe emissions, but emissions may be released by the power plants that produce the electricity.

-Our Beyond Tailpipe Emissions calculator can help you determine how much pollution and GHGs an electric-powered vehicle would emit in your area.
+Our Beyond Tailpipe Emissions calculator can help you estimate the emissions from an electric-powered vehicle in your area.

 Advantages & Disadvantages of Electricity